 eir uses a net present value approach to estimate the profits generated from uneconomic customers in each year over their lifetime, based on forecasts of future volumes, prices and avoidable costs.
 The present value of this stream of profits is then calculated for each customer.
 Customers who have a positive net present value (from a life-cycle perspective) are considered to be economic and are removed from the list of uneconomic customers when the direct net cost of the USO is calculated.
-The benefit is therefore calculated as the reduction in the estimated net cost of the USO due to the removal of customers and areas that are uneconomic in a single year, but economic from a life-cycle perspective.24 eir applies the calculated revenue mark-up to the total revenues in each MDF area in the Area Model, and total revenue in the Customer Model, to calculate net costs.25 The life-cycle benefit is calculated by taking the difference in the estimated net cost in the Area and Customer Models, with and without the revenue mark-up.
-Oxera has also confirmed with TERA that there was no overlap or double counting between revenues accounted for in the direct net cost and the intangible benefit estimates.
+The benefit is therefore calculated as the reduction in the estimated net cost of the USO due to the removal of customers and areas that are uneconomic in a single year, but economic from a life-cycle perspective.

 The benefit is estimated by using a 'revenue mark-up' which is calculated according to the Head of Household (HoH) telecommunications expenditure by age, and population forecasts (by age) in Ireland.
-This adjusts eir's revenue in the static models to capture dynamic life-cycle effects.
-The estimated mark-up for 2010/11 was [%].
+This adjusts eir's revenue in the static models to capture dynamic life cycle effects.
+The estimated mark-up for 2011/12 was [%].